 Whether you live locally or are planning the vacation of your dreams, chances are you’re on a budget.
 From Annakeesta to Ripley’s Aquarium, many of our area’s most popular attractions can be pretty pricey.
-Thankfully, with over 100 totally free things to do in the Smoky Mountains, you can maximize your family-fun without going broke.
+Thankfully, with tons of totally free things to do in the Smoky Mountains, you can maximize your family fun without going broke.

-These free attractions in the Smokies go way beyond hiking and include fun options like museums, concerts, light shows, living history, and much more!
+These awesome attractions go way beyond hiking and include fun options like museums, concerts, light shows, living history, and much more!

 For your convenience, this post may contain various affiliate links.
 As an affiliate, and as an Amazon Associate, I earn from qualifying purchases.
 View the disclosure page for more information.

-Gatlinburg is the most popular city in all of the Smokies.
+Gatlinburg is the most popular city in all of the Smoky Mountains.
 Nestled into the majestic mountains and jam-packed with tons of family-friendly fun, it’s easy to see why it attracts millions of visitors every year.
-While you can spend a pretty penny visiting some of Gatlinburg’s most popular attractions, this gateway to the smoky mountains also offers a variety of free fun to help you keep your budget in check.
-You can view our top 3 choices below, or click here to view our complete list of 20 free things to do in Gatlinburg.
+While you can spend a pretty penny visiting some of Gatlinburg’s most popular attractions, this gateway to the Smokies also offers a variety of free fun to help you keep your budget in check.

 This easy and totally kid-friendly hiking trail starts right on the edge of downtown Gatlinburg.
 The Gatlinburg Trail is fairly short and takes you to the very popular Sugarlands Visitors Center in the heart of Great Smoky Mountains National Park.
 Here, you’ll be treated to a fun indoor museum, informational park video, and more!

 Pigeon Forge is the entertainment capital of the Smoky Mountains.
 It’s filled with interactive museums, dinner shows, variety shows, amusement parks, and more!
-With so many premium attractions, you’ll be pleasantly surprised to know there are over 25 amazing choices for free things to do in Pigeon Forge.
-Don’t miss our top 3 picks below!
+With so many premium attractions, you’ll be pleasantly surprised to know there are over 25 amazing choices for free fun!

 When it comes to free things to do in the Smoky Mountains, strolling around The Island after dark should definitely be on your bucket list.
 The most popular attraction here is the free outdoor light show featuring colored water sprayers synchronized to music.
 You can relax in an oversized southern rocking chair while you enjoy the show.